v-bosch/TruCol/README.md

  - Additionally a website is written in NodeJS that makes writing their bounty contracts and solidity unit tests as simple as possible.
 Simplification is done by providing solidity contract templates, (gas costs estimates and through automated Truffle unit testing using Travis-CI (future work)) in branch [nodey-docker](https://github.com/v-bosch/TruCol/tree/nodey-docker).

 ### Decentralisation techniques
- - Randomness (used to prevent the bounty hunter from hardcoding solutions) is absorbed from Chainlinks VRF in branch [poly-sol](https://github.com/v-bosch/TruCol/tree/poly-sol).
+ - Randomness (used to prevent the bounty hunter from hardcoding solutions) is absorbed from Chainlinks' VRF in branch [poly-sol](https://github.com/v-bosch/TruCol/tree/poly-sol).
- - An approach to perform api-calls to github to [facilitate all languages (instead of Solidity only)](https://github.com/v-bosch/TruCol/issues/5) using Tellor is included in branch [tellor](https://github.com/v-bosch/TruCol/tree/tellor).
+ - An approach to perform api-calls to GitHub to [facilitate all languages (instead of Solidity only)](https://github.com/v-bosch/TruCol/issues/5) using Tellor is included in branch [tellor](https://github.com/v-bosch/TruCol/tree/tellor).
  - An approach to store a secret (used to prevent the bounty hunter from hardcoding solutions) using NuCypher is implemented [here](https://github.com/v-bosch/TruCol/tree/nucypher).

 ## Usage